jasmeetsinghbhatia/gdaxbot/README.md

 ## Ready to ask @gdaxbot ??

-1. Get the slack client for your Mac/windows/linux or you can also access the web application at https://<your workspace>.slack.com
+1. Get the slack client for your Mac/windows/linux <br>
+or you can also access the web application **your-workspace.slack.com**
 2. Invite the bot to a channel of your choice using command **/invite @gdaxbot** or directly access the bot under apps section
 3. Type something and see how the bot responds. <br> Soon you will discover the right commands to give to the @gdaxbot.